ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ### Reference the Trigger

-Finally, we need a reference to the trigger as this interaction is what will flip the switch and toggle the light.
+Finally, you need a reference to the trigger as this interaction is what will flip the switch and toggle the light.

 Type the following into the next line of `LightSwitchToggle`: